 This is another don’t wait until the last minute task.
 The back to school supply section at every store is insane right before school starts and many items are picked over.
 If you don’t want to run around to three stores looking for glue sticks, then go to the store now or buy it online (Amazon Prime can be a lifesaver if you waited too long).

-Most school’s send home the supply list at the end of year or post the list to their website so you can prepare for back to school early.
+Most school’s send home the supply list at the end of the year or post the list to their website so you can prepare for back to school early.

 Also, make sure you are stocked at home with all the supplies you need for a homework center.
-Our home supply is usually stocked with left over supplies the kids brought home at the end of the year but sometimes we need to buy a few extra items, like markers (thanks to my kids for never putting the caps back on correctly).
+Our home supply is usually stocked with leftover supplies the kids brought home at the end of the year but sometimes we need to buy a few extra items, like markers (thanks to my kids for never putting the caps back on correctly).

 3.)
 Create a Homework Center

 Having a dedicated space for homework is so important.
 Whether it’s at the kitchen table or in a home office, kids need a quiet place to do their homework.
-Keep homework supplies close at hand, such a markers, pencils, erasers and scissors.
+Keep homework supplies close at hand, such as markers, pencils, erasers and scissors.
 Small labeled storage boxes, homework caddy or plastic or glass cups on a Lazy Susan are all great options.

 4.)
 Family Command Center and Schedules